examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/assignments/assignment-1.md

 > [!WARNING]
 > This will not work if your browser is too old or does not support Web Assembly/Web Workers.
 If you're using a privacy focused browser like cromite, please enable JavaScript JIT and WebAssembly from the permissions menu.

-If the Run Button doesn't load, try reloading your browser!
+If the Run Button doesn't show the run or loading button, try reloading your browser!

+It will take some time to load, especially if your internet is slow.
 :::

 ## Q1.
 Explain the Features of Python